On the Road to 'Infinity War Part 2': Ranking the Entire Marvel Cinematic Universe

 - Guardians of the Galaxy Vol. 2 - Starlord finally discovers his father is Ego the Living Planet, but Ego turns out to have a secret diabolical plan that involves the deaths of trillions.
 While the overall story was good, there were several elements that made the film suffer.
 The soundtrack was outstanding but the songs were completely misplaced.
 The humor was also misplaced, making light of serious moments.
 The biggest problem, however, is when Starlord makes his mom's death sound no more important than a broken Walkman.
 I give the film a 2.5 out of 4.

-- The Runaways season 1 - The show started slow, almost excruciatingly so.
+- Runaways season 1 - The show started slow, almost excruciatingly so.
 It took a few episodes to get any traction and often it left the viewer wondering what exactly was going on.
 The mystery element was fairly well done but the story itself could have used a bit more substance.
 The show improved greatly about the halfway mark and saved it.
 Now that the Runaways have had their origin story, maybe season 2 will be more interesting.
 I give the season a 2.5 out of 4.

 - Agents of SHIELD season 2 - This season dealt with the fall of SHIELD and HYDRA all the while Skye discovers her father and deals with changes of her own.
-The season was a mess and all over the place.
+The season was all over the place.
 It jumped from HYDRA to Inhumans to Skye to Inhumans again.
 It was never one set storyline and was just a scrambled mess.
 I give the season a 2.5 out of 4.

 - WHiH Newsfront: Scott Lang Interview - Christine Everhart interviews Scott Lang about the VistaCorp heist that landed him in prison.
 As funny as this was, it really didn't accomplish anything except set the mood for Ant-Man.
 I give the short a 2.5 out of 4.